HAKSOAT/haksoat.github.io/_activities/tips_future_HNG_interns_finalist.md

 ![portfolio design](https://res.cloudinary.com/haks/image/upload/v1559691861/portdes.png)

+I couldn't believe my eyes when I saw the design task, all interns had to create a design.
+{: .text-center}

 ## Your Gains
 The HNG internship is definitely one for every aspiring software developer and designer to try out.
 You have it all to gain and nothing to lose.